sam-motamed/RANDGAN/README.md

 RANDGAN is a generative adversarial model implemented in Python for classification of COVID-19 Positive and COVID-19 Negative Chest X-rays.

+If you use our model or the segmented COVIDx dataset, Please cite our paper  https://arxiv.org/abs/2010.06418

 * To generate the segmented COVIDx dataset, please refer to https://github.com/IMICSLab/Covidx-IMICS-Lung-Segmentation